Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: Estimating fiscal multipliers

-Given our result from the previous section that there exists evidence of a clear correlation between both the fiscal and the non-fiscal proxy, respectively, and the structural shocks, we can go one step further and construct new proxy measures that are orthogonal to the disturbances of the model.
-Thus these new proxies arguably fulfill the exogeneity assumption and therefore can be used in a standard proxy variable VAR approach.
+Furthermore, we go one step further and construct new proxy measures that are orthogonal to the disturbances of the model.
 To get new proxy measures we proceed as follows.
 For the narrative tax proxy, we regress the proxy on a constant and the median structural government spending and output shocks obtained from applying the non-Gaussian proxy weighting approach.
 Similarly, for the TFP measure, we regress the proxy on a constant and the median structural tax and government spending shocks.
-The estimated residuals of these regressions capture movements in the original proxy measures that are not related to other disturbances of the model.
+The estimated residuals of these regressions capture movements in the original proxy measures that are not related to other disturbances of the model.\footnote{One should keep in mind that the construction of the new proxies is model-specific.
+In particular, for our application, we use the simple three variables baseline VAR which is a common model used in the fiscal policy literature.
+In addition, using the newly constructed proxies as observable data might suffer from a generated regressor problem.} The estimated fiscal multipliers using the new proxies using a Gaussian proxy approach are very similar to the ones of our baseline non-Gaussian proxy weighting approach.
+The new proxies and estimation results are discussed in the Appendix.